-The lucrative prizemoney on offer in Western Australia and the return of the Inter Dominion Championships to its spiritual home in Perth make this the ideal time to invest in the Harness Racing industry in this state.
+With the lucrative prizemoney on offer in Western Australia it is the ideal time to invest in the Harness Racing industry in this state.

 With minimum metropolitan stakes of $18,000 per race and $7,000 for provincial class races there is a great opportunity for prospective owners to get a return on investment all whilst enjoying the social aspects and the unique thrill of racing ownership.

 Unlike the thoroughbred which has a shorter racing career, Standardbreds will often race for a period of 5 to 8 years meaning they regularly race up until they are 10 years of age.
 In addition to a longer racing career, it is not uncommon for the Standardbred to race at least every week for extended periods of the racing season, meaning they can have 30 - 40 or more starts in the calendar year.

 Although the current stake money levels in harness racing are not to the same level as thoroughbred racing, this is counterbalanced by the increased racing opportunities and therefore stake earning potential for Standardbreds.
 This combined with the cheaper purchase prices for yearlings, gives harness racing owners a realistic chance to garner a return on their investment.

 Some well known examples of long and prosperous Standardbred racing careers in WA, include:

 For a more cost-effective way of buying into a Standardbred, syndication will give you a lesser percentage share in the horse but still the same involvement.

 Being involved with a syndicate can be a nice way to get a feel for the harness racing industry giving you a share in a horse without having to bear the full brunt of the associated costs.